Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Yeah, I do that.
 C’mon buddy, you can do this."

 Vemik’s tail lashed furiously as his pinched his jaw and frowned first at Xiù, who beamed at him, then at Julian.
-He looked them both up, then he looked them both down, then up… and then did the most classic double-take Julian had ever seen.
+He looked them both up, then he looked them both down, then up... and then did the most classic double-take Julian had ever seen.

 "Wh--?
 Your foot! *How?!"*